 •To move an element and maintain its position in relation to other elements in the same level: Hold down the Shift key while dragging the element to the destination location.
 With this method all the elements on the same level and all their child elements are moved and their relative positions are preserved.
 However, the top element remains in its original position.

 •To select multiple elements one by one and move them: Hold down the Ctrl key while selecting individual elements.
 The selected elements can be moved by dragging them to the destination location.
 If any of the elements has child elements, they are also moved accordingly.
 You can also click the left mouse button on an empty area in the view, hold the button down and drag a rectangle over the desired elements to select them.

 •To arrange elements automatically: You can take advantage of the automatic arrangement possibilities in QPR Metrics.
 You can either define all elements in a scorecard to be arranged automatically by right-clicking on an empty area in the view and selecting the Arrange Automatically option from the pop-up menu, or you can arrange a certain element's sub-elements by right-clicking on the desired element and selecting the Arrange Sub-elements function from the pop-up menu.
 Note that the Arrange Sub-elements function is not available if the Arrange Automatically option has been set for the scorecard.
-Note also that you have to save the view for automatically arranged elements if you want the arranged order to be shown in QPR Portal.
-In addition, automatic arrangement will have no effect in QPR Portal if sub-elements are opened there dynamically.

 While moving the elements, QPR Metrics redraws the links automatically.
 This ensures that the elements are always grouped in a way that logically mirrors the information flow in the scorecard.